Last Updated on June 18, 2020

 One of the most frequent questions I get asked is how to paint wood furniture.
-It’s one of those questions that always surprises me a little bit, because I assume everyone knows how to do it and does it all the time, but I guess I am wrong!
-Painting furniture is something I do all the time.
+It's one of those questions that always surprises me a little bit, because I assume everyone knows how to do it and does it all the time, but I guess I am wrong!
+Painting furniture is something I do all the time (I have a whole post about the best paint for every kind of furniture).
 The main reason is that I adore the look of painted wood furniture.
 But the truth is that I also do it because it allows me to buy inexpensive (but high-quality) wood pieces at thrift stores and transform them into my style in a matter of hours with a simple paint job.
 This project is the perfect example.

 We purchased this AH-MAZING dresser with curved drawer fronts at a thrift store 10 years ago.
 The wood was damaged and ugly, but it was solid wood and its structural integrity was fully intact.
 We paid around $100 for it and it's still one of my favorite pieces in our entire house.
 We use it in our master bedroom for my husband to store his foldable clothes.